-Sponsored by the University of Stockholm and a consortium of participating American colleges and universities (of which UVM is a member), this non-profit program focuses upon organizations and public policy in every social science discipline.
-Its curriculum is thematically specific, interdisciplinary, and relevant to the host country (Sweden).
+Sponsored by the University of Stockholm, Sweden, and a consortium of participating American colleges and universities (of which UVM is a member), this non-profit program focuses upon organizations and public policy in every social science discipline, while also presenting a wide range of course offerings in Swedish, art, literature, film, and language.
+Its curriculum is thematically specific, interdisciplinary, and relevant to the host country.
 For more information, contact Professor Anthony Magistrale, English Department, 400 Old Mill, or the OIE.

-Yunnan Normal University through Asian Studies
+Yunnan Normal University through Chinese Language Program

 The Study Abroad Program in China, jointly run by the Institute of Chinese and International Studies at Yunnan Normal University and the Chinese Language Program at UVM, blends intensive Chinese language course with abundant opportunities to interact with Chinese students and Chinese people in a relaxing and friendly environment.
-The program begins in June and students have the option of staying for the fall semester by enrolling directly into Yunnan Normal University
+The program begins in June and students have the option of staying for the fall semester by enrolling directly into Yunnan Normal University.
+For information, contact JohnYin in the Chinese Language Program or the OIE.